 Missouri Botanical Garden (MOBOT) is at 4344 Shaw Blvd., just s. of I-44 exit 287B near the jct. of Vandeventer and Kingshighway.
 St. Louisans affectionately refer to it as “Shaw's Garden”—a tribute to the British-born businessman who sold cutlery out of a rented room in St. Louis at age 18, subsequently made a fortune in hardware, retired at 40, traveled the world, found inspiration in Europe's great botanical gardens and opened one of his own in his adopted city.

-MOBOT, which celebrated its sesquicentennial in 2009, offers 79 acres of outdoor display gardens and several indoor conservatories featuring tropical and non-native plants.
-Historic buildings include the Spink Pavilion, now a private event facility, and the Tower Grove House, Shaw's country home.
+MOBOT offers outdoor display gardens and several conservatories featuring tropical and non-native plants.
+Historic buildings include the Spink Pavilion, a private event facility, and the Tower Grove House, Shaw's country home.
 This mid-19th-century residence is restored and furnished in period style.

 Highlights?
 There are many, starting with the Climatron, a geodesic dome with a lovely assortment of tropical trees, plants and flowers that luxuriate in the damp, climate-controlled environment.
 The Shoenberg Temperate House displays biblical and other plants from regions of the world with a Mediterranean climate.
 The Linnean House—named for famed botanist Carl Linnaeus—was originally used as a greenhouse to overwinter palms, tree ferns, citrus trees and other cold-sensitive plants; today its northern half houses camellias and its southern half has been returned to its original use as an orangery.
 The camellias begin blooming in mid-December and reach their peak in mid- to late February, providing a display of floriferous beauty for winter-weary visitors.